 Employees who are unable to report to work shall follow the procedures for reporting his/her absence and obtaining a substitute.
 Any time spent not working during an employee's scheduled day must be accounted for in the substitute assignment system.
 The District monitors attendance and absence patterns.
 Theft of time and/or improper modification of time worked records will be investigated and will result in disciplinary action up to and including termination.
-Failure to notify the District of an absence and failure to report to work on such day could result in disciplinary action up to and including termination.
-Failure to return to work the day following the expiration of an authorized leave of absence may result in termination of employment.
+Failure to notify the District of an absence and failure to report to work on such day could result in disciplinary action up to and including the expiration of an authorized leave of absence may result in termination of employment.